Feds cite efforts to obstruct probe of docs at Trump estate | Law-Order

 - United States

-In their search earlier this month, however, agents found classified documents both in the storage room as well as in the former president's office -- including three classified documents found not in boxes, but in office desks.
+In their August search, agents found classified documents both in the storage room as well as in the former president's office — including three classified documents found not in boxes, but in office desks.

-Tuesday night's filing also included a photo showing the cover pages of classified documents — and some marked as “TOP SECRET/SCI” with a bright yellow border — laying on a carpet at Mar-a-Lago alongside a box filled with framed pcitures, including a Time Magazine cover.
+“That the FBI, in a matter of hours, recovered twice as many documents with classification markings as the diligent search' that the former President's counsel and other representatives had weeks to perform calls into serious question the representations made in the June 3 certification and casts doubt on the extent of cooperation in this matter,” the document states.

-The Justice Department was responding to a request from the Trump legal team for a special master to review the documents seized during the August 8 search of Mar-a-Lago.
-US District Judge Aileen Cannon is set to hear arguments on the matter.
+It says, “In some instances, even the FBI counterintelligence personnel and DOJ attorneys conducting the review required additional clearances before they were permitted to review certain documents.”
+The investigation began from a referral from the National Archives and Records Administration, which recovered 15 boxes from Mar-a-Lago in January that were found to contain 184 documents with classified markings, including top secret information.

-Trump's lawyers last week asked for the appointment of a special master who'd be tasked with reviewing the records taken and setting aside documents protected by claims of legal privilege.
+The purpose of the Tuesday night filing was to oppose a request from the Trump legal team for a special master to review the documents seized during this month's search and set aside those protected by claims of legal privilege.
+U.S. District Judge Aileen Cannon is set to hear arguments on the matter on Thursday.

 Cannon on Saturday said it was her “preliminary intent” to appoint such a person but also gave the Justice Department an opportunity to respond.